Wayne Newton: Later and current career

-Going into the 2000s, Newton continued to perform shows in Las Vegas, but also took a larger role serving as the face of Las Vegas.
+Going into the 2000s, Newton continued to perform shows in Las Vegas and took a larger role serving as the face of Las Vegas.

-In January 2005, Newton started a reality television show on E! called The Entertainer.
-The winner got a spot in his act, plus a headlining act of their own for a year.
+In January 2005 Newton started a reality television show on E! called The Entertainer.
+The winner got a spot in his act plus a headlining act of their own for a year.
 During player introductions at the 2007 NBA All-Star Weekend in Las Vegas, Newton sang Presley's "Viva Las Vegas."

 Newton was featured on the 2007 fall season of Dancing with the Stars partnered with two-time champion Cheryl Burke.
 He became the third contestant to be eliminated from the contest.
 During the taping (which takes place at CBS Television City), he also became the first guest on The Price Is Right, which tapes on the same lot, under host Drew Carey, who began adding guests to the show, especially to present prizes.
 Newton appeared after a trip to Las Vegas was shown.

 Beginning October 14, 2009, Newton began performing his then newest show "Once Before I Go" at the Tropicana in Las Vegas.
-In 2010, Newton took a 5-year hiatus to spend time with his family and prepare his voice for later shows in Las Vegas.
-In 2016, Newton returned to the stage at Bally's Hotel in the form of a lounge show called "Up Close & Personal", a combination of live singing, playing some of the 13 self-taught instruments (having learned in the past to give his voice a rest when performing six shows a night at the Fremont Hotel), and showing movie and TV clips, of himself, on screen.
+In 2010, Newton took a five-year hiatus to spend time with his family and prepare his voice for later shows in Las Vegas.
+In 2016, Newton returned to the stage at Bally's Hotel in the form of a lounge show called "Up Close & Personal," a combination of live singing, playing some of the 13 self-taught instruments (having learned in the past to give his voice a rest when performing six shows a night at the Fremont Hotel), and showing movie and TV clips of himself on screen.
+In 2010, Newton played the role of a radio DJ named "Mr. New Vegas" in the video game Fallout: New Vegas, a role that was created for him.

-After performing more than 30,000 shows on the Las Vegas strip, Newton celebrated his 60th year on stage with a show entitled "Mr. Las Vegas" at Caesars Palace that ran from January through May in 2019.
+After performing more than 30,000 shows on the Las Vegas Strip, Newton celebrated his 60th year on stage with a show entitled "Mr. Las Vegas" at Caesars Palace that ran from January through May 2019.
 Referring to his 60th year on stage, Newton said "It's hard for me to articulate, much less think about it...I was here when Caesars (Palace) was built.
 This hotel for me has always represented the flagship of the Strip."

 In June 2020, Newton was seen on television commercials in North America as a spokesperson for Caesars Entertainment to promote the reopening of Caesars Entertainment resorts during the COVID-19 pandemic.

-During the 2022 NFL Draft, which was held in Las Vegas, Newton announced, alongside Hall of Fame running back Marcus Allen, the Las Vegas Raiders' third round pick selection of Dylan Parham from Memphis University.
+During the 2022 NFL draft, which was held in Las Vegas, Newton announced, alongside Hall of Fame running back Marcus Allen, the Las Vegas Raiders' third round pick selection of Dylan Parham from the University of Memphis.